MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 |**Can edit/save v2 desktop flows into v2 schema in environments with the v2 schema enabled?** |No (user notified of error)|Yes|

 ## Exceeded size limit

-When saving a desktop flow in v2 schema, you might hit the following error "Error during flow save"
+When you save a desktop flow in v2 schema, you might see the following error:

+"The flow can't be saved as it has exceeded the allowed size limit."

 :::image type="content" source="media/schema/desktopflow-v2-limit.png" alt-text="Error during flow save error message indicating limit on the flow size.":::

-The limit applies to the definition of the desktop flow saved in Dataverse, which cannot exceed 10 Mb.
-The issue can happen when you have large desktop flow, this is usually due to actions having large value in their properties or variables having large default value.
+The limit applies to the definition of the desktop flow saved in Dataverse, which can't exceed 10 MB.
+The issue can happen when you have a large desktop flow, which could occur when actions have a large value in their properties or variables have a large default value.
 One example could be an image saved as base64 and put into the default variable value.

-We recommend to not store large payload in the action properties or in the variable default value and instead retrieve the value from other actions or pass the value as an input variable.
+We recommend to not store large payload in the action properties or in the variable default value.
+Instead retrieve the value from other actions or pass the value as an input variable.
 You can also split your desktop flow into multiple child desktop flows.

 ## Dataverse schema